 - Transferring or wiring funds out of your personal bank account to people you do not know.

 Beware of these latest scams:

 Cybercriminals use high-profile news stories like this to catch your attention and manipulate your emotions.
-In the coming weeks, we expect to see cybercriminals referencing President Trump's health in their phishing attacks and in their social media disinformation campaigns.
+In the coming weeks, we expect to see cybercriminals referencing this event and the Parler app in their phishing attacks and social media disinformation campaigns.

 Here are some tips to stay safe: